Legal framework

 The Directive provides for the use of monitoring and ombuds offices (complaints offices).
 Every three years, each member state must evaluate the data collected and publish a monitoring report.
 The Commission Implementing Decision establishing a monitoring methodology and the arrangements for reporting by Member States in accordance with the Directive (external link) provides all the necessary details.

-The federal government has adopted the Web-Zugänglichkeits-Gesetz (WZG) (external link) to incorporate the EU Directive into national legislation.
+The federal government has adopted the Web-Zugänglichkeits-Gesetz (WZG) (external link) (This content is only available in German) to incorporate the WAD into national legislation.
 The WZG states that the Austrian Research Promotion Agency (FFG) is to accompany Austria's path to digital accessibility and document it in the form of monitoring reports.
 To this end, the FFG examines federal websites and apps for their accessibility, draws up reports and collects reports from the nine federal provinces.
 The FFG also acts as a service centre, supporting users of websites and apps as well as public institutions in improving accessibility.

 Scope of application and deadlines